KarimKabbara00/Directory-Manager/README.md

 # Directory-Manager
 A directory management system that allows a company to separate employee access to information.
 Employees may be assigned to a directory and cannot access different directories’ information.

 ## Administrator Application

+The administrator application allows admins to control the server, view users activity, and create repositories.
+Admins may create other administrator accounts as well.
+When a repository is created, and selected from the drop down menu, they may add users to that repository, and set their permission level.

 To set up the Administrator Applicaiton, you must do the following: